-Pharmacies that participate in Medicaid Programs must complete the Pharmacy Disclosure Statement to comply with federal or state regulations.
-Pharmacies must complete Prime's Pharmacy Disclosure Statement when requested, and if there is any change in ownership, Pharmacy must submit a new Pharmacy Disclosure Statement.
+Pharmacies that participate in the Medicaid Program must complete the Pharmacy Disclosure Statement to comply with federal or state regulations.
+Pharmacies must complete Prime's Pharmacy Disclosure Statement when requested, and if there is any change in ownership, the Pharmacy must submit a new Pharmacy Disclosure Statement.